jmcguire/learning/7_languages_7_weeks/io/notes.md

 # Io

  - Everything is an object.
- - everything is messages and recievers.
+ - Everything is messages and recievers.

 ## Messages

-`reciever message` - pass the message tot he reciever
+`reciever message` - pass the message to the reciever

 ## Objects

 :Prototype Objects: Objects are created by cloning, not by classes.
 There are no classes.

 Objects keep track of what it was cloned from.
-If it can't respond to a message, it passed the message to it's ancestor.
+If it can't respond to a message, it passes the message to its ancestor.

 Objects have slots.
 Each slot can hold an object.
-(And since everything is an object, a lost can hold anything.)
+(And since everything is an object, a slot can hold anything.)

     Vehicle := Object clone # pass the message `clone` to `Object`, and assign it to `Vehicle`